NoahSaso/dao-up/docs/pages/campaign-creation.mdx

 The proposal will be created in your DAO with a default description, and DAO members will be able to vote on the proposal.
-Once it passes, your campaign will become active and ready to accept funding.
+Once it is passed and executed, your campaign will become active and ready to accept funding.

 If you'd like a little more manual control over the proposal, consider creating the proposal manually.